gregl83/redis-commands/README.md

 #### PLREMLPUSH source destination plist count value

-Removes the first count occurrences of elements equal to value from the plist stored at source:plist and pushes the elements at the first element (head) of the plist stored at destination:plist.
+Removes the first count occurrences of elements equal to value from the plist stored at source:plist and pushes the elements at the head of the plist stored at destination:plist.

 The count argument influences the operation in the following ways: